jonathancwhite/ballistic-gatsby/src/pages/our-team/index.md

       cvCopy: >
         We are honest, straightforward, and thorough in discussions and expectations.
-We give and receive constructive criticism respectfully and with honor while asking for more information if something is unclear or undefined.
+We give and receive constructive criticism respectfully while asking for more information if something is unclear or undefined.
     - cvTitle: Systematic Excellence
       cvCopy: >
         We use repeatable processes to consistently deliver high-quality work.